-Each of our student research Engineers has two supervisors, an academic based at one of our five university partners, and an industrial, from the company where the research project is based.
+Each of our student research students has two supervisors, an academic based at one of our university partners, and an industrial, from the company sponsoring the research project.

-The supervisors keep in regular contact with our Research Engineers who help to ensure the work is of a high academic quality and industrially relevant.
+The supervisors keep in regular contact with our students (termed Research Engineers in the industrial setting) who help to ensure the work is of a high academic quality and industrially relevant.

 At the end of the programme, our students are assessed by a thesis and a viva.
-This is similar for EngD students as for PhD, although with an EngD the focus is on innovation rather than creation of new knowledge.
+This is common for both EngD and PhD qualifications, although with an EngD the focus is on innovation rather than creation of new knowledge.